ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/template-manager.md

 ## System Message Templates

+NOTE: **Note:** As of ExpressionEngine 6, it is possible to use regular templates for user messages.
+Please find the details in [Custom System Messages](control-panel/template-manager.md#custom-system-messages) section below.

 **Control Panel Location: `Developer > Templates > Messages`**

 This section of the Control Panel is for managing the system message templates, such as the Site Offline template and the User Messages template.